 That was a pleasant surprise.

 It was good to have AEW Dark back to more than 30 minutes, as that format was starting to bore me, especially as a writer, and there was enough on offer to make me sit back afterward and feel like I’d watched a proper wrestling show and not just an internet filler.

 I like the fact that The Nightmare Collective might be disbanding and hope that free’s up the Women’s Division to finally be able to cut loose.

 But the true show-stopper was the Mixed Tag-Team Match.

-They really are onto a winner here and need to through their considerable weight behind this idea as it will help them draw more eyes to the product and will show that there really is no need for any form of a gender gap to exist within the world of pro-wrestling.
+They are onto a winner here and need to through their considerable weight behind this idea as it will help them draw more eyes to the product and will show that there is no need for any form of a gender gap to exist within the world of pro-wrestling.